voondo/deface/README.markdown

 * <tt>:template</tt> - Relative path to a template

 Optional
 --------
 * <tt>:name</tt> - Unique name for override so it can be identified and modified later.
 This needs to be unique within the same `:virtual_path`

+* <tt>:disabled</tt> - When set to true the override will not be applied.

+* <tt>:original</tt> - String containing original markup that is being overridden.
+If supplied Deface will log when the original markup changes, which helps highlight overrides that need attention when upgrading versions of the source application.
+Only really warranted for :replace overrides.
+NB: All whitespace is stripped before comparsion.

 Examples
 ========